libretiny-eu/libretiny/docs/dev/ota/library.md

 # uf2ota library

-uf2ota library allows to write a LibreTuya UF2 file to the flash, while parsing all the necessary tags.
+uf2ota library allows to write a LibreTiny UF2 file to the flash, while parsing all the necessary tags.
 It manages the target partitions, compatibility checks, and works on top of the FAL provided by FlashDB.

 ## Usage example